mmillar-bolis/MDunmeris/index.md

 The word "ALMSIVI" is a *portmanteau* of the three individual names of the Tribunal godhead.
 However, the letters themselves are merely a roman rendering of the phonetic pronunciation of the Daedric glyphs, <span style="font-family:Daedric; color:red">ASV</Span>, *ASV*.

 The word itself, literally unpronounceable by Dunmer, comes from [Ehlnofex](https://en.uesp.net/wiki/Lore:Ehlnofex_Languages).
 The [blended form](http://www.gamesas.com/understanding-the-sermons-t346774.html#p4640584:~:text=is%20ehlnofex%20for) is simply the closest one can come to pronouncing a word in a divine language.
-Spelling each letter case as capital is a way of culturally denoting that the word *itself* is holy when uttered.
+Spelling each letter case as capital is a form of [reverential capitalization](https://en.wikipedia.org/wiki/Reverential_capitalization), a way of denoting that the word *itself* is holy or a title.

-###### In Daedric script, holy words are written in red.
+###### In Daedric script, holy words are sometimes written in red.
 Specify the color in the span tag like so:
 ```html
 <span style="font-family:Daedric; color:red">ASV</Span>
 ```

-Based on the textual examples that I have seen, it would appear that red is the honorific color that represents holy words or names when writing in the Daedric script.
-As a matter of propriety, I try to only highlight the names of the most renowned figures and only where it seems contextually appropriate to do so.
-When romanizing, it is best to stick to the system of [reverential capitalization](https://en.wikipedia.org/wiki/Reverential_capitalization), however your interpretation will probably vary.
+Based on [some](https://www.etsy.com/listing/223690247/the-tribunal-gods-of-morrowind-print) of the [examples](https://en.uesp.net/wiki/Category:Morrowind-Banner_Images) that I have seen, it would appear that red is an honorific color that sometimes represents holy names or powerful words when writing in the Daedric script.
+As a matter of propriety, I try to highlight sparingly and only where it seems contextually appropriate to do so.

 |ALMSIVI in every hour|
 |:-:|
 |ASV gher alni telsan|
 |<span style="font-family:Daedric;"> <span style="color:red">ASV</Span> gher alni telsan</span>|

-The fact that [words in Ehlnofex](https://en.uesp.net/wiki/Lore:CHIM) are fluid would support the custom that surrounds the Trigrammaton, concerning the centering of the Daedric character for the respective deity in their regions of worship.
+The fact that [words in Ehlnofex](https://en.uesp.net/wiki/Lore:CHIM) are fluid would support the custom that surrounds the Trigrammaton, concerning the centering of the Daedric character of the respective deity within their regions of worship.

 For example, in the Holy City of Vivec, ALMSIVI is rendered, \"<span style="font-family:Daedric; color:red">AVS</Span>,\" [*AVS*](https://en.uesp.net/wiki/Morrowind:Tribunal_Temple), while in the Holy Capitol of Mournhold, it is rendered \"<span style="font-family:Daedric; color:red">SAV</Span>,\" [*SAV*](https://en.uesp.net/wiki/Lore:Daedric_Alphabet#Morrowind).
 In all places, it is still pronounced the same.